stun-is-law/abcrypt/README.md

-Hi, I am junior frontend software developer and I created this app to demonstrate my skills.
+Hi, I created this app to demonstrate my skills while I've been seeking my first job as a full-stack software engineer.
 Have fun exploring and experimenting!

 PLEASE NOTE:
-Do not provide any sensitive personal information here.
 I am not responsible for the disclosure of your information through this site.
+Do not provide personal data.